Why I chose to donate my eggs

 I decided to give it a go and registered via a website decorated with pictures of cheerful, chubby babies.

-Unfortunately, I failed the screening process almost immediately because anyone who lived in the UK during the BSE crisis in 1996-1997 is ineligible.
+Unfortunately, I failed the screening process almost immediately - anyone who lived in the UK for more than six months from 1980 to 1997 is ineligible because of the possible risk of transmitting the human form of BSE (vCJD).
 This also meant I couldn't donate blood, or be put on the organ donor list.

 But the idea stayed with me, and when I came back to the UK for my postgraduate degree, I decided to try again here.